-Introduction: Anther culture is a type of tissue culture technique, where a part of a plant, i.e. Anther gives rise to an androgenic haploid plant when cultured in a nutrient medium under optimal conditions that are required for the growth of the cell.
-The process of anther culture comes under the process of “Androgenesis” which merely refers to the induction of haploid plants.
+Anther culture is a type of tissue culture technique, where a part of a plant (anther) gives rise to an androgenic haploid plant when cultured on a nutrient medium under optimal conditions.
+The nutrient media provide all the necessary factors that are required for the growth of the cell.

 Content: Anther Culture

 The anther is a part of a flower, which is bilobed and sac-like in structure.
 In flower, anther is the part of the stamen that is a male reproductive part.
 Stamen comprises a long, narrow or stalk-like filament which carries the anther at its tip.
 An anther consists of microsporangia which produce pollen grains by the meiotic cell division.

 It is a method of Androgenesis, i.e. production of haploid plantlets by the in-vitro condition, in which the anther is separated from the bud aseptically and cultured on the nutrient media to give rise to the haploid plantlets.
 Its primary objective is to produce haploid androgenic plants by using the regeneration capacity or the totipotency of the anther.